 Spring Harbor Outfall Repair

 The August 20, 2018 rain event caused the concrete storm sewer outfall structure at Spring Harbor to fail.
 The heavy rain and high volume of stormwater runoff caused scour beneath the existing retaining wall.
 The scour was significant enough to undercut and destabilize a portion of the wall, which lead to its rotation and ultimate failure.
-As an emergency repair, the City placed temporary sheet piling and riprap in order to secure the embankment.
-This project will construct a permanent repair for the failed wall.
-Additionally, the project will resurface the boat launch area and replace a failed storm sewer pipe beneath Lake Mendota Drive.
+As an emergency repair, the City placed temporary sheet piling and riprap to secure the embankment.
+This project will construct a permanent repair for the failed wall and replace a failed storm sewer pipe beneath Lake Mendota Drive.
 Each item is discussed below.

-Finally, a pipe that connects the spring area, south of Lake Mendota Drive, to Lake Mendota and Spring Harbor failed.
-This pipe will be replaced as part of this project.
+Lastly, this project will replace and upsize the former pipe that connected the spring area, south of Lake Mendota Drive, to Lake Mendota and Spring Harbor.
+This pipe failed during the Aug 2018 event.